Stylopage: Nutrition

 Stylopage species typically capture prey in a similar fashion.
 First, amoeba or nematode makes contact with section of vegetative hyphae.
 The prey organism is then held in place, most often by an adhesive substance produced by the fungus at the point of contact.
 Once the prey organism has been immobilized, a haustorium produced by the fungus will penetrate its cell membrane and/or integument and branch out inside the organism.
 Once the internal organs and nutrients of the prey organism have been consumed, Stylopage will sequentially erect septa within the haustoria as the hyphal cytoplasm is withdrawn, in effect “walling off” the hyphal sections as it empties them.
 This leaves only the outer membrane of the prey organism, which remains attached to the point of contact on the hyphae, even after the haustoria have withdrawn.

 There are species-specific variations on this process.
 For example, S. hadra, one of the most ubiquitous and well-studied Stylopage species, produces the adhesive material only upon contact with a nematode.
 Other species, such as S. araea and S. haploe, both of which prey on amoebae, seem to possess vegetative hyphae that are entirely covered with adhesive material.
 S. hadra often, but not always, produces a bulb-like protuberance at the hyphal point of contact with the nematode.
 This growth is entirely covered in adhesive, which helps to constrain the larger nematodes caught by S. hadra.
-Growth of these protuberances is not seen in Stylopage species which prey on comparatively smaller amoebae or nematodes; for example, these protuberances are not seen in S. leiophypha, which preys on nematodes roughly half the length of the those on which S. hadra preys.
+Growth of these protuberances is not seen in Stylopage species which prey on comparatively smaller amoebae or nematodes; for example, these protuberances are not seen in S. leiophypha, which preys on nematodes roughly half the length of those on which S. hadra preys.

 There is further variation within the amoebophagous species of Stylopage.
 For example, S. rhabdospora has been observed trapping amoebae directly from conidia, from the site of germ tube growth.
 Ultrastructure studies of S. rhapdospora have shown that it does produce an adhesive substance at all, yet still manages to hold amoebae in place, due to the fact that it can project haustoria into the amoeba upon contact more quickly than the amoeba can move away.
 The branches of these haustoria become bulbous in shape once inside the amoeba, so that the amoeba cannot escape.

 Uniquely, the type specimen of S. anomala did not exhibit visible predatory behaviour, instead feeding on amoebae that became trapped on its adhesive hyphae and subsequently perished.
 However, a different strain observed by Malloch & Blackwell did display predatory behaviour, actively trapping and preying on still-living amoebae.

 Species-specific preferences have also been observed strikingly in S. araea.
 Amoebae of the genera Saccamoeba, Naegleria, and Sappinia were targeted by S. araea, but their presence seemed to inhibit conidial formation, instead leaving the fungus to show only vegetative growth.
 Amoebae infected with the KSL5 giant virus displayed resistance to S. araea, remaining undigested by haustoria.
 Interestingly, S. araea has also shown the ability to penetrate the protective cysts formed by amoebae to resist the haustoria of species such as Acaulopage.